aparnakhadatkar/DP-900T00A-Azure-Data-Fundamentals/Instructions/Labs/dp900-05-stream-lab.md

-# Module 05: Explore Azure Stream Analytics
+# Lab 05: Explore Azure Stream Analytics

 In this exercise, you'll provision an Azure Stream Analytics job in your Azure subscription, and use it to process a stream of real-time data.
 Before starting the exercise on Microsoft Learn, you'll need to prepare a cloud shell environment for your Azure subscription.